Rainier-PS/Terminal-Zen-Garden/README.md

 ## What is this?

 Terminal Zen Garden is a Python-based interactive Zen garden you can design and explore entirely in your terminal.
-Move your rake, place stones, and load different garden templates — all using ASCII art.
+Move your rake, place stones, and load different garden templates, all using ASCII art.

 ![Zen Garden](image/Pebble%20%26%20Sakura%20Path.png)